yli147/test_context_switch/README.md

 make clean
 make
-sudo apt-get install device-tree-compiler dtc -I dts -O dtb -o qemu-virt-new.dtb qemu-virt.dts
+sudo apt-get install device-tree-compiler dtc -I dts -O dtb -o ../qemu-virt-new.dtb qemu-virt.dts

 [Or if you want to customize the qemu-virt-new.dtb by yourself] cd $WORKDIR